 - Travel insurance documents – Print out a copy of your policy certificate so you have the details easily at hand.
-But hopefully you won’t need them!
-I used World Nomads for my trip to East Africa.
+World Nomads offers simple and flexible travel insurance.

 - U.S. dollars – All countries in East Africa accept U.S. dollars.
 Indeed many hotels, airlines and other tourism businesses will quote you in USD.